Sivakumar2146/optimo-infra/README.md

 ---

-## Screenshots
+## Images

-All screenshots of the AWS Console setup are in the `/screenshots` folder:
+All screenshots of the AWS Console setup are in the `/images` folder:

 - `01-vpc-created.png` – Custom VPC and all subnets created
 - `02-app-security-group.png` – Security group rules for EC2